Limerick Leader weekly athletics notes

 Fixtures

-The Tom Walsh Memorial 10k run/5 Mile walk takes place in Caherconlish on Sunday 19th January at 12:30pm.
+The Tom Walsh Memorial 10k run and 5 mile walk takes place in Caherconlish place this Sunday 19th January at 12:30pm.
 This is the 7th edition, held in memory of Tom Walsh from Caherline, winner of 36 Limerick Championships and over 200 races.
-It’s chip timed with a downhill finish and pacers for 40,45,50,55 and 60 minutes.
-Entry for the 10k is 15 euro and the 5 mile walk just 5 euro. caherconlishafc.com or on the day.
+It’s chip timed with a downhill finish.
+Pacers include Niall O’Riordan, Joe Chawke, Maurice Hope, John Robinson and Ger Meehan for 40,45,50,55 and 60 minutes.
+Entry for the 10k is E15 and the 5 mile walk just E5 on the day.

 Leave your comment